 What degree of certainty can we place in our scientific knowledge of evolution in the universe?
 We certainly do not have the scientific knowledge to say how each living creature came to be in detail.
 We do not know precisely how each more complex chemical system came to contribute to the process of self organization which brought about the diversity of life forms as we know them today.
 Most importantly, we do not know with scientific accuracy the sufficient elements in nature to have brought about the unbroken genealogical continuity in evolution that we propose actually happened.
-There are, in brief, epistemological gaps which prevent natural science from saying that a detailed theory of biotic evolution has been proven.
-What we have presented is the most adequate account conceivable at this time considering the available empirical data.
-And that empirical data, with respect to biotic evolution, comes from various independent scientific enterprises, including molecular biology, paleontology and comparative anatomy.
-In Figure 14 we present an example of such empirical data.
-We plot for each of the organisms represented the number of mutations that have taken place in the same protein molecule, cytochrome-c, over millions of years.
-It is clear that the more complex the organism the more mutations it has suffered.
-The best explanation is neo-Darwinian evolution.
+There are, in brief, epistemological gaps which prevent natural science from saying that a detailed scientific explanation of biotic evolution has been proven.
+What we have today is the most adequate account conceivable at this time considering the available empirical data.
+And that empirical data, with respect to biotic evolution, comes from various independent scientific enterprises, including genetics, molecular biology, paleontology and comparative anatomy.

 How do we know we are on the path to the truth in the scenario of life's origins just described?
 In other words how do we judge what is the best way to explain life's origins.
-In the natural sciences there are a number of criterion whereby an explanation is judged to be best.
-I would list the principal criteria as the following: (1) verifiability, i.e., there is, at least in principle, a way of judging whether the explanation fits the data; (2) predictability, i.e., from data on past or present events it is possible to predict future events and then observe to see that the future events actually occur; (3) simplicity or economy, i.e., the least assumptions are made to get the greatest explanatory power; (4) beauty, i.e., the explanation has an aesthetic quality about it; although, especially for the natural sciences, this may appear to be a very subjective criterion, almost all great scientific discoveries have benefited from its application; (5) unifying explanatory power; i.e. not only are the observations at hand explained but the attempt to understand is also in harmony with all else that we know, even with that which we know outside of the natural sciences.
+In the natural sciences there are a number of criteria whereby an explanation is judged to be best.
+A list of the principal criteria would include the following: (1) verifiability, i.e., there is, at least in principle, a way of judging whether the explanation fits the data; (2) predictability, i.e., from data on past or present events it is possible to predict future events and then observe to see that the future events actually occur; (3) simplicity or economy, i.e., the least assumptions are made to get the greatest explanatory power; (4) beauty, i.e., the explanation has an aesthetic quality about it; although, especially for the natural sciences, this may appear to be a very subjective criterion, almost all great scientific discoveries have benefited from its application; (5) unifying explanatory power; i.e. not only are the observations at hand explained but the attempt to understand is also in harmony with all else that we know, even with that which we know outside of the natural sciences.

-It is this last criterion which I would like to discuss, since it appears to me to extend the semantics of the natural sciences towards the realm of other disciplines, especially to Christian faith.
+This last criterion is significant, since it appears to extend the semantics of the natural sciences towards the realm of other disciplines, especially to theology and Christian faith.
 Put in very simple terms this criterion is nothing else than a call for the unification of our knowledge.
 One could hardly be opposed to that.
 The problem arises with the application of this criterion.
 When is the unification not truly unifying but rather an adulteration of knowledge obtained by one discipline with the presuppositions inherent in another discipline, as indicated in the Introduction.
 History is full of examples of such adulterations.
 It is for this reason that scientists have always hesitated to make use of this criterion.
-And yet, if applied cautiously, it appears to me to be a most creative one for the advancement of our knowledge and, therefore, of our faith.
+And yet, if applied cautiously, it could be a very creative one for the advancement of our knowledge and, therefore, of our faith.